Castlewellan: Schools

-Castlewellan High School: Closed in 1991.

 Transport

 Castlewellan railway station was opened on 24 March 1906 by the Great Northern Railway of Ireland, but closed on 2 May 1955.

 Trains used to connect Newcastle and Belfast via Lisburn.

-Music
+Events

-The Celtic Fusion International Musical Arts Festival has been held annually in the town since 2002.
+The Celtic Fusion International Musical Arts Festival was held annually in the town for a number of years, starting in 2002.

 The Soma Festival is an annual festival held in the town since 2013.
-Soma is a festival of live music, family, well-being, food and drink and is directed by singer Tíona McSherry.
+It is a festival of live music, family, well-being, food and drink.

 Sport

-Castlewellan GAC is based in the village.

-Castlewellan Town FC are the local Football team.

-Castlewellan lake plays host to the Queen's Regatta, and formerly the Irish University Rowing Championships, annually in April.

-Kilmegan Amateur Boxing Club is situated in the outskirts of the town (taking its name from the towns parish name).
+The local Gaelic Athletic Association club, Castlewellan GAC, is based in the village.
+Other local sports clubs include the association football (soccer) club, Castlewellan Town FC.
+Kilmegan Amateur Boxing Club is situated in the outskirts of the town and takes its name from the town's parish name.

-Castlewellan Forest Park played host to the All British Open Field Archery Championships which was put on and arranged by the Ballyvally Archery Club Banbridge during the weekend of 28–29 May 2011.
+Castlewellan lake plays host to the Queen's Regatta, and formerly hosted the annual Irish University Rowing Championships.
+Castlewellan Forest Park hosted the All British Open Field Archery Championships in May 2011.